-Last Sunday, I was instructed to meet at Taylor Square in Sydney at 6:30am to be picked up to go 4WD-ing around the Blue Mountains.
+Last Sunday, I was instructed to meet at Taylor Square in Sydney at 6:30am to be picked up for a Blue Mountains 4WD tracks adventure.

 That’s literally all I knew about the adventure I was about to embark on.
 I knew about the Blue Mountains and have been aching to get out there to explore more of that region, but I’m not sure I really knew what a 4WD adventure there entailed.

 Spoiler alert: This is 4WD-ing in the Blue Mountains.

 So armed with close to zero information, I rose before sunrise, made my way into the city, and climbed up into my chariot for the day – a sturdy Land Rover.
 We drove about 2.5 hours northwest of Sydney towards Lithgow and first pulled off to explore an abandoned train station.

 The Clarence station is part of the Zig Zag Railway, which has been shut down since the big bush fire of October 2013.
 There’s an old graffitied train parked there now, and an old train tunnel you can wander through without having to worry about incoming train traffic.